illustriousday/ravue-visual-search-for-firefox/TEST_MATRIX.md

 Finalized on September 3, 2026.
 Ravue 2.1.8 is based on the maintainer-accepted 2.1.7 implementation.
 Its only functional addition is direct image paste on the existing stable image-input page.
 The accepted file picker, drag/drop, direct-image, selector, preparation, and result flows remain in place.
 All automated and manual acceptance checks passed, and Ravue 2.1.8 was approved by AMO.

-Automated checks exercise packaged functions with explicit browser/DOM substitutes.
-Native pixel tests use Skia and libvips, not Gecko.
-The separate Firefox, signed-update, and AMO stages recorded below were also completed successfully.
+Automated validation tests exercise bundled functions through explicit browser and DOM replacements.
+Native pixel-level checks rely on Skia and libvips rather than Gecko.
+The independent Firefox, signed-update, and AMO stages documented below were likewise completed successfully.

 ## Automated coverage